-Scattery island has had a long and turbulent history.
+From Kilrush pier one can reach the monastic island of Scattery in County Clare.
+Named after the mythical island monster, Scattery Island was the location of the 6th century, austere monastic settlement founded by St. Senan.
+It has had a long and turbulent history.
 Despite vicious attacks by the Viking Raiders and others over the centuries, the well preserved remains of his round tower, cathedral and oratory can still be seen.

+Also worth visiting are the ruins of O'Cahane castle, an Elizabethan tower house built in the 16th century, and the 18th century battery built to defend against a French invasion.
 Although the last of the Scattery islanders, who were river pilots and expert currach handlers, left for the mainland in 1978 the ruins of the island village, 'The Street', and several churches remain.

-There is also a holy well on the Island which is said to have healing qualities, its water was enjoyed by the inhabitants of the island for many centuries.
+There is also a holy well on the island which is said to have healing qualities, its water was enjoyed by the inhabitants of the island for many centuries.

 There is a visitor centre on the island and guided tours are available free of charge.
 Boat trips to Scattery Island depart from Kilrush Marina during the summer season.